It sounds strange to even say, why does cottage cheese taste like metal?

 One of the most common causes of tasting metal is a food allergy.

-In fact, this could actually be a sign of a fairly severe allergy.
+This could be a sign of a fairly severe allergy.

 So, are you only tasting metal when you eat cottage cheese?